marina523/course/practice/API Chatbot Data Project/README.md

 /count/{word1}/{word2}
 - description:
 the bracketed words word1 and word2 represent two words that the user will enter.
-The output is an integer, the number of letters in those two words combined.
+The output is an integer, a sum of the number of letters in those two words.
 These items should only be composed of letters.

 /descriptiveword/{adj_num}/{noun_num}
 - description: